Approximation by quasi-interpolation operators and Smolyak's algorithm: Examples

-Then, as above, using Lemma~\ref{lmult-}, one can verify that the corresponding compatibility conditions in Theorems~\ref{tb1}--\ref{tb3} and~\ref{tf1}--\ref{tf3} hold for a given parameter $s$.
-For example, if $s=3$, then we can take $N=2$ and $a_0=\frac67$, $a_1=\frac27$, $a_2=-\frac17$.
+Then, using Lemmas~\ref{lmult-} and~\ref{lmult} and the argument above, one can verify that the corresponding compatibility conditions in Theorems~\ref{tb1}--\ref{tb3} and~\ref{tf1}--\ref{tf3} hold for a given $s>0$.
+For example, for $s=3$, we can take $N=2$ and $a_0=\frac56$, $a_1=\frac26$, $a_2=-\frac16$.
 Similarly, instead of linear combinations of the Dirichlet kernel one can consider linear combinations of the corresponding characteristic function $\w\vp_j$, see, e.g.,~\cite{KS17}.

-Note that we can take the corresponding de la Vall\'ee Poussin kernel as well as Fej\'er or Riesz kernels instead of the Dirichlet kernel $\mathcal{D}_j$ in formula~\eqref{ek1}.
-In this case, the above arguments are also valid for $p=1$ and $\infty$.
+It is also worth noting that we can take de la Vall\'ee Poussin kernels as well as Fej\'er or Riesz kernels instead of the Dirichlet kernel $\mathcal{D}_j$ in formula~\eqref{ek1}.
+In this case, using Lemmas~\ref{lmult-} and~\ref{lmult}, the above arguments can be easily extended to parameter $p=1$ and $\infty$.
+In particular, for the operators